 In my experience, generally I feel a lot of Rome’s main sites don’t photograph as well in the midday and mid/late afternoon, as the sun is harsher than I prefer (it washes the buildings out in a weird way.
 If this is the only time you really have, I suggest ducking into the smaller alleyways and doing some up-close photography during the mid/late afternoon for better results.

-I’m not going into the history of each spot, since I’ll have a separate post on actually *visiting* Rome…this is specifically on photography considerations.
+I’m not going into the history of each spot, since I have a separate Rome travel guide post for actually *planning your visit* to Rome…this is specifically on photography considerations.
 Make sure you check the sunrise and sunset times before making your plans—it makes a huge difference!